1775: The Year That Made Independence Inevitable

 Read Middlekauff for what he does brilliantly: the intellectual and military architecture of independence, rendered with scholarly honesty and real narrative drive.
 Read him alongside Taylor and Breen and Bailyn for the fuller picture.
 Together, they don’t give you mythology or cynicism.
 They give you something better – history.

-Looking AheadThe Gathering Storm: The next two months cover the most compressed, intense period of the pre-Revolutionary crisis – the twenty-four months when resistance became rebellion and rebellion crystallized into a formal declaration of independence.
+Looking AheadThe Gathering Storm: The next two months of articles will cover the most compressed, intense period of the pre-Revolutionary crisis – the twenty-four months (1774-1775) when resistance became rebellion and rebellion crystallized into a formal declaration of independence.
 This is when abstract grievances turned into armed conflict, when loyalties were tested and fractured, when the unthinkable became inevitable.
 “The Gathering Storm” metaphor captures both the mounting tension and the sense that forces beyond any individual’s control were converging toward a breaking point.

 A Note on This Series